Clara Smith, Lawrence Livermore National Laboratory

 Read what our review team had to say about this resource below or learn more about

 Teaching Tips | Science | Pedagogy |

-- Teachers must come up with their own strategies to make use of this tool by either creating a lesson around this information or carefully inserting this tool into a unit.
+- Teachers will need to come up with their own strategies to make use of this tool by either creating a lesson around it or incorporating it into a unit.

 - Educators will want to discuss impact of population, geography, and seasonal variability on the magnitude and timing of energy use.